 The next advice in WordPress security tips is to scan your website.
 As discussed earlier, hackers use websites to use server to send across spam emails.
 If you know that your website has been compromised then along with your hosting company you would be able to remove the malicious files uploaded by the hacker.
 But in case you are unaware about the compromise the hackers will continue to use your server and send spam emails without you discovering it.

 The only way you could check whether or not your website is safe is to scan your theme files at regular intervals.
 There are some useful plugins which could be of your service.
-Plugins such as WP Antivirus Site Protection helps in locating Trojan horses, adware, backdoor rookits, PHP mailers, spyware, fraudulent tools, worms and much more.
+WordPress Plugins such as WP Antivirus Site Protection helps in locating Trojan horses, adware, backdoor rookits, PHP mailers, spyware, fraudulent tools, worms and much more.
 Some of the other plugins with same such abilities are SucuriSitecheck, Ultimate Security Checker and CodeGuard, AntiVirus.
 You could select one for your site.

 A plugin by the name of WP Changes Tracker should also be installed and kept in your website.
 Even though this is not an anti-virus scanner it displays any changes done on your website.
 The change log enables you to see any changes that have been made in your website.